Fly Like an Eagle (album): Quadraphonic and original editions

 A Quadraphonic mix of the album was available on the Quadraphonic 8-Track cartridge format (in which Track 1 - "Space Intro" is edited into "Fly Like an Eagle" as one track, and Track 6 - "Take the Money and Run" intro repeats twice).

 On the U.K. original vinyl release "Space Intro" does not appear on track listing.
 A 40-second track called "Space Odyssey" segues into "Wild Mountain Honey".

-30th anniversary edition

-In 2006 the album was re-released to celebrate its 30th anniversary.
-The CD is digitally remastered and includes three bonus tracks and a bonus DVD features a concert performance at Mountain View, California's Shoreline Amphitheatre in 2005 with over two hours of music in 5.1 Surround Sound (Note this surround mix is not based on the QUAD mix as track 1 and 6 are not different from the standard releases).
-Guest musicians include George Thorogood and Joe Satriani.
-The DVD also features a lengthy interview with Steve Miller, archive footage, never-before-seen photographs, and early demo recordings.